m0xai/trello-mcp/DOCKER_METHODOLOGY.md

   - Tag images with `latest`, semver, and optional suffixes.
 - **Static Content Deployment:**
   - Use a separate workflow to deploy static assets (e.g., to GitHub Pages).
+- **Security & Quality Checks:**
+  - **Linting:** Run code linters (e.g., ruff, flake8) to enforce code quality and style.
+  - **Static Security Analysis:** Use Bandit to scan Python code for common security issues.
+  - **Container Vulnerability Scanning:** Use Anchore Grype/Scan to scan built Docker images for vulnerabilities, failing the build on high-severity issues.
+  - **Minimal Permissions:** Set the least privileges required for each job (e.g., `contents: read`, `packages: write` only where needed).
+  - **Caching:** Use GitHub Actions cache for Docker layers to speed up builds and ensure reproducibility.
+  - **Multi-platform Builds:** Build images for all required platforms (e.g., `linux/amd64`, `linux/arm64`).
+  - **Conditional Steps:** Only push images or log in to registries on main/master branches.

 ---